Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (l) office rent, utilities, insurance and maintenance;

-(m) office supplies and stationery;
+(m) office supplies, including furniture, equipment and stationery;

 (n) personal election expenses paid by the candidate;